loclv/hashnode-blog-backup/clc51tzpl000308ml4mg00z1v.md

 * More readable code and better performance

+* TypeScript also uses ESM syntax by default

 If you are using an older version of Node.js or a runtime that does not support ESM, you may not be able to use ESM packages directly.
 However, many ESM packages provide a CommonJS version of their package that can be used with the `require()` function and the `module.exports` object, which is supported by most JavaScript runtimes.